Kansas teacher fired over TikTok videos

 BestReviews is reader-supported and may earn an affiliate commission.

 “I tell my students the wrong thing all the time when they annoy me.
-I tell them Abraham Lincoln invented the car, that’s why it’s named after him,” Taylor said in a video.
+I tell them Abraham Lincoln invented the car, that’s why it’s named after him,” Taylor said in one video.

 He was told to take the videos down and asked to see the district’s social media policy.

-“They don’t understand it the social media policies are designed for Myspace.
-They are years behind where we are currently at in the world which is TikTok is alive and well everyone is on it,” Taylor said.
+“They don’t understand it.
+The social media policies are designed for Myspace.
+They are years behind where we are currently at in the world, which is TikTok … everyone is on it,” Taylor said.

-The policy goes on to say you shouldn’t post anything online you wouldn’t say at a public meeting or to a member of the media.
-Now Taylor’s talked to both as the district moved for termination after he says he refused to sign a non-disclosure agreement and resign.
+The policy goes on to say staff members shouldn’t post anything online they wouldn’t say at a public meeting or to a member of the media.
+Now, Taylor’s talked to both as the district moved for termination after he says he refused to sign a nondisclosure agreement and resign.

 “You are going to vote at the end of this to fire a teacher who has incredible evaluations great relationships with students and cares deeply about their success.
 I am that teacher and this is all because of TikTok,” Taylor told the Olathe School Board before they voted to fire him.